xwl42/tp/docs/UserGuide.md

 Format: `list`

-### Editing a person : `edit`
+### Editing a student : `edit`

-Edits an existing person in the address book.
+Edits an existing student in LambdaLab.

 Format: `edit INDEX [i/STUDENT ID] [n/NAME] [p/PHONE] [e/EMAIL] [g/GITHUB USERNAME] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
+* Edits the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * You must provide at least 1 of the optional fields.
 * Existing values will be updated to the input values.